Fried Spicy Chicken

 Note:

-This dish uses orange chilies.
+This dish uses :orange chilies:.
 If you cannot find orange chilies, you can try substituting with Mexican Serrano chilies.

 Free-range chicken is best due to the lower fat content and stronger muscle.
 The flavor is better too.